openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ### Updated design details

-A new field `propagateUserTags` is added in GA version.
-The `experimentalPropagateUserTags` field will be deprecated in future release versions.
+A new field `propagateUserTags` is added in GA release version.
+The `experimentalPropagateUserTags` field will be deprecated.
+In future release versions, `experimentalPropagateUserTags` will be removed.
 When both fields are set, `experimentalPropagateUserTags` takes precedence.

 ### User Stories